joaguilar/GettingandCleaningDataCourseProject/README.md

  - test
  - train

-The run\_analysis() function first checks if the "UCI HAR Dataset" directory exists in the working directory, if not it will exit with the error message **"Unable to find UCI HAR Dataset directory"**.
+The run\_analysis.R scriptfirst checks if the "UCI HAR Dataset" directory exists in the working directory, if not it will exit with the error message **"Unable to find UCI HAR Dataset directory"**.

 ## Running the analysis ##
 To run the analysis, make sure you set your working directory in R to a directory that contains both the run\_analysis.R file and the "UCI HAR Dataset" directory.
 Then load the R script using the command: